minswap/minswap-dex-v2/amm-v2-docs/formula.md

 ### 6. Withdraw Imbalance

-A user wants to withdraw with a ratio $A/B$.
+Users want to withdraw with a ratio $A/B$.

 We have the basic withdrawal formulas: